 1. Prospecting

-You must collect enough data for the potential customers you want to contact as a part of your sales process.
+You must collect enough data for the potential prospects you want to contact as a part of your sales process.

-Prospecting simply means identifying and qualifying prospects or potential customers most likely to be interested in your products or services.
+Understanding the various stages of the sales cycle is crucial for identifying and qualifying prospects most likely to be interested in your products or services.
 Do not start trying to sell something to someone without having enough information about them.
 Yes, your sales process will need to start with the right information.

 What approach will you apply?
 How will you start?
 Where will you attempt to sell?
-What will you talk to your potential customers about?
+What will you talk to your prospects about?
 What will you need to listen to them?

 All of these questions are something that you need to answer before you start.
 Today, it is easy to get complete knowledge about potential customers.